SpiffInc/polyn-cli/README.md

 ### Consumer Generator

-Run `polyn gen:consumer <stream_name> <source_name> <event_type>` to generate new configuration for a consumer of a stream.
+Run `polyn gen:consumer <stream_name> <destination_name> <event_type>` to generate new configuration for a consumer of a stream.
 It will be included in the same file as the stream configuration.

 ### Updating NATS Configuration and Schemas